jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 `[0.1, 0.9]` would silently hold its end values across the rest of the span rather than say it was incomplete.

+### Two forms, because samples are lossy for anything analytic

+`InletProfile` is a family. `sampled` is values at span fractions, what a person writes from a rig traverse. `legendre` is the coefficients of a series over the span, evaluated at whatever span fractions the patch has.

+The second exists because storing an analytic profile as samples and interpolating it back is pure loss, and measurably so: a degree-3 profile kept at 21 span points returns with a maximum error of 2.7e-3 — a quarter of the tolerance the repeating-stage iterator converges to — and at 11 points the error *exceeds* the tolerance.
+More points is the wrong answer: 101 of them is 63 numbers in a config to carry what nine say exactly.

+**No constant term**, the lists starting at mode 1, so a profile cannot carry a
+level: that is the mean line's business and one here would fight the design it perturbs. **No `order` field** either — the order is the length of the lists, so nothing can contradict them, and every column must agree so that one cannot silently be fitted at a different resolution from its neighbours.

+Legendre rather than a raw polynomial because the basis is orthogonal, so truncating drops a mode rather than redistributing the others.
+That is what makes a low order a statement about the profile rather than an artefact of the fit.

 Nothing was needed in ember. `set_Po_To`, `set_Alpha` and `set_Beta` all take an array, and `InletPatch.spf` gives the span fraction of each node — so a profile is passing an array where a float went before.
 Old turbigen's